Skincare

 Post-inflammatory hyperpigmentation (PIH) is the dark discoloration that follows skin trauma — acne breakouts, cuts, rashes, or any procedure that creates inflammation.
 Your skin's melanocytes respond to that inflammation by depositing extra pigment in the healing tissue.
 PIH is not a sun-damage issue at its root, though UV exposure will absolutely intensify and prolong it.

 Three different processes.
 Three different treatment approaches.
-One blanket protocol applied to all three is how patients end up frustrated — or, in the case of melasma, worse off than when they started.
+One blanket protocol applied to all three is how clients end up frustrated — or, in the case of melasma, worse off than when they started.

 The region's demographic reality matters here too.
 Yuma has a substantial population with higher Fitzpatrick skin types — skin that produces melanin more readily, which is both a natural protection against UV damage and a meaningful factor in treatment selection.
 Some approaches that are well-tolerated in lighter skin types carry a real risk of worsening pigmentation in darker skin tones.
-The American Academy of Dermatology's melasma treatment guidelines are explicit on this point, and it shapes how I approach every hyperpigmentation consultation.
+The American Academy of Dermatology's melasma treatment guidelines are explicit on this point, and it shapes how we approach every hyperpigmentation consultation at Enhance.

 Diagnosis isn't always obvious from a photo or a quick look.
-In practice, I'm looking at several things together: the distribution pattern, the borders, whether it appeared gradually or after a specific event, the patient's hormone history, and their skin's response to previous treatments or sun exposure.
+In practice, the assessment looks at several things together: the distribution pattern, the borders, whether the discoloration appeared gradually or after a specific event, the client's hormone history, and their skin's response to previous treatments or sun exposure.

 Sun damage typically presents as discrete, well-defined spots — often on the nose, cheeks, and upper chest — that have accumulated slowly over years.
 Melasma tends to be more diffuse, with irregular borders and a geographic distribution that follows sun-exposed areas but tracks with hormone changes.
 PIH is usually identifiable by history: there's a preceding inflammatory event, and the discoloration corresponds to that location.

 Wood's lamp examination and dermoscopy can sharpen the picture.
-So can a detailed intake — what a patient tells me about their skin history, their hormones, and what they've already tried often tells me more than a visual exam alone.
+So can a detailed intake — what a client describes about their skin history, their hormones, and what they've already tried often reveals more than a visual exam alone.
 The goal at this stage is to arrive at a clear picture of which process is driving the pigmentation before any treatment is selected — because the treatment menu differs meaningfully by type.

 Melasma requires a more careful hand.
-Certain light-based approaches can trigger a rebound pigmentation response, particularly in patients with higher Fitzpatrick skin types — which is why I often reach for medical-grade topical regimens first, including options from the Obagi® line, paired with meticulous sun protection.
-Hormonal factors may need to be addressed as well, and that conversation is part of how I approach melasma consultations.
+It is tied to hormones as much as to UV, and certain light-based approaches can trigger a rebound pigmentation response — particularly in clients with higher Fitzpatrick skin types.
+For that reason, our approach to melasma typically starts with medical-grade topical regimens, including options from the Obagi® line, paired with meticulous sun protection.
+Hormonal factors may need to be addressed as well, and that conversation is part of how a melasma plan comes together.
+Light-based options are considered cautiously, with subtype, skin type, and prior response all weighed before any device is introduced.
 Published clinical guidance from the American Society for Dermatologic Surgery on post-inflammatory pigmentation and melasma management reinforces the case for a subtype-specific approach rather than a single-modality protocol.

 PIH usually responds best to time, gentle skin-barrier support, and consistent sun protection.
 For persistent PIH, prescription-strength topical regimens can help speed the fading process.
 Procedures can be introduced carefully once inflammation has fully resolved — but rushing them risks re-triggering the inflammatory response that caused the PIH in the first place, and in Yuma's UV environment that risk is compounded.

 Hyperpigmentation disclaimer: Hyperpigmentation can have multiple causes, and not all are appropriate for laser-based therapy.
 Some forms of pigmentation — including melasma in higher Fitzpatrick skin types — can worsen with the wrong approach.
-Marina Roloff, DNP, FNP-C, will assess your specific pigmentation concerns at consultation.
+An Enhance clinician will assess your specific pigmentation concerns at consultation.

-Depending on what we find, an individualized plan might draw from the skin treatments available at Enhance — IPL on the Alma Harmony XL PRO, medical-grade topical regimens through our Obagi® and SkinBetter Science® lines, or a combination approach that sequences treatments appropriately for your skin type and the specific pigmentation pattern you have.
-For patients with melasma that has a clear hormonal driver, that conversation may extend into other areas of care as well.
-Our approach to laser and light-based treatments is the same throughout: the right tool for the right indication in the right patient.
+Depending on what we find, an individualized plan might draw from the skin treatments available at Enhance — medical-grade topical regimens through our Obagi® and SkinBetter Science® lines, in-office facials, light-based treatments on the Alma Harmony XL PRO platform when clinically appropriate, or a combination approach that sequences treatments for your skin type and the specific pigmentation pattern you have.
+For clients with melasma that has a clear hormonal driver, that conversation may extend into other areas of care as well.
+Our approach to laser and light-based treatments is the same throughout: the right tool for the right indication in the right client.

 If you'd like to talk through what's driving your hyperpigmentation and what a first step might look like, schedule a consultation at Enhance Aesthetics & Wellness — call us at 928.370.4480.